 - Modify the decision of the Decision Panel in whole or in part.

-The Board of Review is obligated to render its decision within 90 days from receipt of the written appeal request and send a copy of their decision to the birth center.
-Any additional cost incurred by the CABC for the appeal shall be the responsibility of the birth center.
+The Board of Review is obligated to render its decision within 90 days from receipt of the written appeal request and send a copy of their decision to the birth center or alongside midwifery unit.
+Any additional cost incurred by the CABC for the appeal shall be the responsibility of the birth center or alongside midwifery unit.

-No appeals shall be considered unless all of the birth center’s obligations arising out of the original site visit, including but not limited to, payment of outstanding bills, are satisfied.
+No appeals shall be considered unless all of the birth center or alongside midwifery unit’s obligations arising out of the original survey, including but not limited to, payment of outstanding bills, are satisfied.